Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: Co-existence of multiple universality classes and Multicriticality

-We now focus on another observation about two dimensions.
-We find that there are two plateaus in the plot of the Rychkov bound (dashed line of figure \ref{fig:one}).
-One is the plateau that starts around $\Delta_{\epsilon}=1, \Delta_{\epsilon'}=4$; this one has been well studied in \cite{Rychkov:2011et}, where it was argued that as one approaches the Ising CFT point, $\epsilon'$ becomes irrelevant, and hence this plateau is associated with the Ising universality class.
-There is a second plateau roughly for $\Delta_{\epsilon} < 1$; $\Delta_{\epsilon'} < 2$ through out this plateau.
-Hence if a certain CFT is such that $\epsilon'$ can not be an irrelevant operator in it (such as the two dimensional tricritical Ising CFT) then that CFT has to exist in the region ($\Delta_{\epsilon} < 1$) of this second plateau.
+\underline{Two Plateaus} : In the previous section, we started our discussion with a bootstrap analysis in two dimensions.
+Together with exact results available in two dimensions, we gathered some lessons from the two dimensional analysis and then applied them to dimensions other than two.
+Here in this section, we will now again focus on another observation about two dimensions.
+In the plot of the two dimensional Rychkov bound (dashed line of figure \ref{fig:one}), we see that there are two plateaus.
+One is the plateau that starts around $\Delta_{\epsilon}=1, \Delta_{\epsilon'}=4$.
+This one has been well studied in\,\cite{Rychkov:2011et}; it was argued that within this $\Delta_\epsilon-\Delta_{\epsilon'}$ space, as one approaches the Ising CFT, the operator $\epsilon'$ becomes irrelevant (in fact, it was used as one of the criteria to partially isolate the Ising CFT).
+Hence this plateau can be associated with the Ising universality class.

+There is a second plateau in figure \ref{fig:one}: through out this plateau $\Delta_{\epsilon} < 1$ and $\Delta_{\epsilon'} < 2$.
+If a certain CFT is such that $\epsilon'$ can not be an irrelevant operator in it (such as the two dimensional tricritical Ising CFT) then that CFT has to exist in the region ($\Delta_{\epsilon} < 1$) of this second plateau.
 We can thus associate this second plateau with the tricritical Ising universality class.

-The two plateaus in the plot of the Rychkov bound indicate that the conformal bootstrap constraints allow for the (possible) existence of two different universality classes: one where $\epsilon'$ is relevant and another where $\epsilon'$ is irrelevant or in other words the Ising and the tricritical Ising university classes.
-This result from CFT analysis is consistent with our understanding from studies of $\phi^6$ field theory \cite{lawrie}: the $\epsilon'$ operator is the $\phi^4$ operator and it is known that the $\phi^4$ operator determines whether the flow is towards the tricritical point or the Ising point.
+The two plateaus in the plot of the Rychkov bound indicate that the conformal bootstrap constraints allow for the (possible) existence of two different universality classes: one where $\epsilon'$ is relevant and another where $\epsilon'$ is irrelevant or in other words the Ising and the tricritical Ising universality classes.
+This result from CFT analysis is consistent with our understanding from studies of $\phi^6$ field theory\,\cite{lawrie}: the $\epsilon'$ operator is the $\phi^4$ operator and it is known that the $\phi^4$ operator determines whether the flow is towards the tricritical point or the Ising point.